anucvml/ddn/apps/classification/pointcloud/README.md

   --epoch EPOCH         number of epoch in training --learning_rate LEARNING_RATE
-                        learning rate in training --train_metric        whether evaluate on training dataset --optimizer OPTIMIZER
+                        learning rate in training --train_metric        whether to evaluate on training dataset --optimizer OPTIMIZER
                         optimizer for training
-  --pretrain PRETRAIN   whether use pretrain model --decay_rate DECAY_RATE
+  --pretrain PRETRAIN   whether to use pretrained model --decay_rate DECAY_RATE
                         decay rate of learning rate --rotation ROTATION   range of training rotation